Rudis1261/blink/README.md

 And enjoy!

 # Changelog
+### V1.0.1 - 29 Feb 2016
+- Bug Fix: When you would drag the mouse and stop, it would from time to time right click.
+Which may be annoying.

 ### V1.0.0 - 27 Feb 2016
 - Mouse speed slider (mouse movement speed)
 - Click sensitivity slider (How fast / slow for a tap to register a click)